 One of the best ways to see if you have too much risky body fat is to simply measure your waist.
 Body mass index, or BMI, which takes into account both your weight and height, is another good measure unless you are very muscular.
-For a BMI calculator, go to nhlbisupport.com/bmi.
+The NIH has this online BMI calculator.

 If you want to know your body fat percentage, however, you may be able to have it measured by a trained professional at a university research facility, hospital or sports medicine clinic.
 The methods used include hydrodensitometry (underwater weighing, considered most accurate), a Bod Pod (which uses air displacement instead of water) and DEXA scans (a type of X-ray similar to a bone density test).
 Body fat can also be assessed using skin-fold calipers, but the accuracy of the results depends on the skill of the person doing the test.